 Group 2 spectrum shall be used in accordance with the agreement reached between Malta and Italy.
-This agreement establishes a coordination zone7 which should be respected to ensure the efficient use of radio spectrum by both countries.
-Consequently, undertakings enjoying a right of use of any of these channels must ensure that their signal does not reach any land based territory beyond the established coordination zone with a field strength greater than the coordination trigger field strength8 as defined in the GE06 namely $21dB\mu V/m$ for channels falling in the Band IV (470-582 MHz) and $23dB\mu V/m$ for channels falling in Band V (582-718 MHz).
+This agreement establishes a coordination zone which should be respected to ensure the efficient use of radio spectrum by both countries.
+Consequently, undertakings enjoying a right of use of any of these channels must ensure that their signal does not reach any land based territory beyond the established coordination zone with a field strength greater than the coordination trigger field strength as defined in the GE06 namely 21dB $\mu$ V/m for channels falling in the Band IV (470-582 MHz) and 23dB $\mu$ V/m for channels falling in Band V (582-718 MHz).
 The agreement also aims to provide protection in case of harmful interference that originates from the Italian territories and the islands of Malta and Gozo.
-Protection against harmful interference cannot be claimed if caused from transmission located in any other area9.
+Protection against harmful interference cannot be claimed if caused from transmission located in any other area.

-7 Refer to Annex 4
+&lt;sup>7 Refer to Annex 4